-- 1. As detailed in Table 1, permissible hours of use have been established for specific noise and vibration generating activities at TasPorts' Facilities. - 2.
-Noise generated by the specified activities in Table 1 during the stated permissible hours of use must not be unreasonable1. - 3.
-To undertake the specified activities identified in Table 1 (other than events) outside of these permissible hours of use written permission must be obtained from TasPorts' Manager Operations (in
+- 1. Table 1 identifies permissible hours of use for specific noise and vibration generating equipment and activities at TasPorts' Facilities. - 2.
+Noise generated by the specified activities in Table 1 during the stated permissible hours of use must not be unreasonable. - 3.
+To undertake the specified activities identified in Table 1 (other than events) outside of these permissible hours of use written permission must be obtained from TasPorts' Manager Operations (in consultation with the Manager Safety and Manager Environment).
+Noise monitoring may be a condition of any such approval and advanced written notification to those identified noise-affected stakeholders must be made. - 4.
+To undertake events at TasPorts' Facilities outside of these permissible hours of use, written permission must be obtained from TasPorts' Group Executive Major Projects, Assets and Technical Services or